syslog-ng/syslog-ng/modules/python-modules/README.md

 ```

-In the case above, we were using ConsecutiveAckTracker, e.g.  we would only
+In the case above, we were using `ConsecutiveAckTracker`, e.g.  we would only
 get acknowledgements in the order messages were generated.
 The argument of
 the `message_acked` callback would be the "bookmark" value that we set using
-set_bookmark().
+`set_bookmark()`.

-Using InstantAckTracker is very similar, just replace
+Using `InstantAckTracker` is very similar, just replace
 `ConsecutiveAckTracker` with `InstantAckTracker`.
 In this case you'd get a
 callback as soon as a message is delivered without preserving the original
 ordering.